5 Installing packages

 5.8.2 Loading order

 Be very careful about the order in which packages are loaded.
 If the example above had loaded MASS before dplyr the select function in MASS would have been masked and the code would have worked.
-This solution can is very fragile as it is easy to load packages in the wrong order.
+This solution is very fragile as it is easy to load packages in the wrong order.

 5.8.3 package::function